bcgsc/ntSynt/README.md

   --merge MERGE         Maximum distance between collinear synteny blocks for merging (bp).
                         Can also specify a multiple of the window size (ex.
 3w) --w_rounds W_ROUNDS [W_ROUNDS ...]
-                        List of window sizes for iterative rounds --indel INDEL         Threshold for indel detection (bp) -n, --dry-run         Print out the commands that will be executed --benchmark           Store benchmarks for each step of the ntSynt pipeline
+                        List of decreasing window sizes for synteny block refinement --indel INDEL         Threshold for indel detection (bp) -n, --dry-run         Print out the commands that will be executed --benchmark           Store benchmarks for each step of the ntSynt pipeline